 It’s mid-February and an unexpected snow storm turned Portland into a winter wonderland.
 For a hot minute, I fretted over my emerging tulips that thought it was spring only a week before.
 And then I remembered, the only thing we can expect is the unexpected.

-A combination of bright light and freezing temperatures created a blanket of ice over the city.
+A combination of precipitation and freezing temperatures created a blanket of ice over the city.
 Giant Linden trees transformed into crystal chandeliers overnight.
-The next morning, in a moment of playful whimsy, Mother Nature ran her fingers through the trees to hear them chime.
-The ice looked like twinkling diamonds before it cracked down from the sky in a crashing thud of a crescendo.
+The next morning, in a moment of playful whimsy, Mother Nature ran her fingers through the trees turning them into the giant chimes…cha-cling, cha-cling.
+The bright winter sun bounced off the dangling ice like twinkling diamonds before crashing down with an anticlimactic, thud.

-It takes a blanket of snow and a power outage to quiet a city like this.
-For a while, the world is perfect and beautiful and still.
+It takes a blanket of snow and a power outage to quiet a city.
+For a brief moment, the world is perfect and beautiful and still.
 Such moments are rare.
-The only way to remember them is to surrender fully.
-So I pulled a chair onto the front step, wrapped myself in a blanket and listened: cha-cling, cha-cling…pum, pum, pum.
+So I pulled a chair onto the front step, wrapped myself in a blanket and listened: cha-cling, cha-cling…thud, thud, thud.